Medical Humanities Scholarly Concentration

 The McGovern Center for Humanities and Ethics offers a Medical Humanities Scholarly Concentration that allows medical students to enrich their medical education through study and involvement in the humanities.
 Since 2007, the concentration has offered students the opportunity to enrich their medical education through participation in:

-• writing workshops, and
+- writing workshops and artistic workshops, and

-• directed research programs.
+- directed research projects.

 The Medical Humanities Scholarly Concentration encompasses all four years of medical school and confers a special designation and dean recognition upon graduation.
 The program is a recognized member of the Scholarly Concentrations Program.